Health

 Only time will tell how this intricately webbed science-law issue will play out.
 Judith Munson quoted as early as 1975 in her article Fetal Research: A View from Right to Life to Wrongful Birth, “The controversy has become a contest between the state of the art and the state of the law.”
 Constitutional lawyers, physicians and the general public certainly have their work cut out for them in understanding how medical science impacts the law.
 As O.D.
 Jones remarks, “Law and neuroscience seem strange bedfellows.
 But the engagement of law with neuroscientific evidence was inevitable.”
 This holds especially true in relation to mother chicks and decisions regarding their “eggs.”

-No Divorce Just Yet, But Clearly This Couple Has Issues: Medicaid and the Future of Federal-State Health Policy
+No Divorce Just Yet, but Clearly This Couple Has Issues: Medicaid and the Future of Federal-State Health Policy

 Jordan Rude, MJLST Staffer